-Some of us focus equally or more on endurance than we do on speed and want to ride more miles or kilometers, do more centuries, sportives, fondos, etc. to get or stay healthy.
-More efficient power transfer from comfortably fitting road cycling shoes can help you do the same distance with less effort or get more distance from the same effort when compared to wearing a less efficient pair.
+Some of us focus equally or more on endurance than we do on speed and want to ride more miles or kilometers, do more centuries, sportives, fondos, etc., to get or stay healthy.
+More efficient power transfer from comfortably fitting road bike shoes can help you do the same distance with less effort or get more distance with the same effort when compared to wearing a less efficient pair.

-Frankly, I should have known better than to overlook the performance benefits road cycling shoes can bring and relegate the decision-making merely to apparent comfort and price.
-I grew up skiing down mountains, raced through college and still coach.
+Frankly, I should have known better than to overlook the performance benefits that the best cycling shoes can bring and relegate the decision-making merely to apparent comfort and price.
+I grew up skiing down mountains, raced through college, and have coached for many years since then.
 While the skis and speed suits get all the attention, the most important piece of gear is the boots.

-If you aren’t wearing a pair of ski boots that fit you snugger than anything else you’ve ever worn on your feet, hold your heels down firmly, provide the room to wiggle your toes and allow you to easily tighten the buckles at the top of a run, it doesn’t much matter how right you got the wax on the bottom of your skis, how well you sharpened your edges, how tight your ski suit fits or how cool all your gear looks.
+If you aren’t wearing a pair of ski boots that fit you snugger than anything else you’ve ever worn on your feet, hold your heels down firmly, provide room to wiggle your toes, and allow you to easily tighten the buckles at the top of a run, it doesn’t much matter how right you got wax on the bottom of your skis, how well you sharpened your edges, how tight your ski suit fits, or how cool all your gear looks.

-If you’ve got boots that are the wrong size, fit or flex, you aren’t going to get the most out of all the techniques you’ve developed or tactics you’ve planned or training you’ve done.
-The same goes whether you are racing or skiing moguls or taking a non-stop 15 minute top to bottom run or skiing the deep pow.
+If you’ve got boots that are the wrong size, fit, or flex, you aren’t going to get the most out of all the techniques you’ve developed or tactics you’ve planned, or the training you’ve done.
+The same goes whether you are racing or skiing moguls or taking a non-stop 15-minute top-to-bottom run, or skiing the deep pow.

 Having the right gear on your feet is also critical in football (aka soccer) or basketball or track or ice skating or volleyball or almost any sport where your legs power your performance.
 Fashion and features may get the attention and sell the footwear to those who don’t know better, but the performance your shoes enable (or limit) will make a big difference in your success and enjoyment.

-In a lot of sports including many I just listed, shoes are your biggest expense.
+In a lot of sports, including the many I just listed, shoes are your biggest expense.
 In cycling, however, your footwear is one of the things we spend the least on when it comes to gear.
-Bikes, groupsets, and wheelsets all cost more for a similar level of performance than bike shoes.
+Bikes, groupsets, and wheelsets all cost more for a similar level of performance than road bike shoes.

-Yet I and many of my fellow road cycling enthusiasts seem to be a lot more sensitive spending 100 to 200 more dollars, pounds or euros on a pair of shoes than we would be spending 200 to 600 more for a bike or groupset or wheelset.
+Yet many of my fellow road cycling enthusiasts and I seem to be a lot more sensitive about spending 100 to 200 more dollars, pounds, or euros on a pair of shoes than we would be spending thousands more for a bike or hundreds more for a wheelset.
 We shouldn’t be.
 Shoes are just as critical to your performance – your speed, power, comfort, endurance – as many pieces of gear or kit you might ride that cost much more.

-Expect to pay 300 to 400 USD$, £ or € for the best road cycling shoes, ones that will give you the efficient power transfer, comfortable fit, and be-seen look expect by most serious roadies.
+Expect to pay about 400 USD$, £ or € for the best cycling shoes, ones that will give you the efficient power transfer, comfortable fit, and the be-seen look expected by most serious roadies.
 Relative to the benefits you get from investing in other cycling gear, I think that’s a reasonable amount to help you perform your best.